2014 Seattle Mariners season

 The 2014 Seattle Mariners season was the 38th season in franchise history.
 The Mariners played their 15th full season (16th overall) at Safeco Field.
-They were competitive all season and were not eliminated from post-season contention until the last day of the season, finishing with a respectable 87–75 record and third place in the AL West.
+They were competitive all season and were not eliminated from post-season contention until the last day of the season, finishing with a respectable 87–75 record and third place in the American League West, their first winning season since 2009.